peterhinch/micropython-tft-gui/HARDWARE.md

 Notes:
 [1] Pin 19 controls backlight brightness.
 The TFT driver supports brightness control using PWM at 500Hz.
-Not all panels allow PWM in which case it can be wired to 3.3V.
+Not all panels allow PWM in which case it would normally be wired to 3.3V.
 Consult panel manual.
 [2] Backlight power source.
 Some displays show no connection on pin 18.
 Others require 3.3V or
 more: consult the panel manual for the power requirements.
 [3] This is a chip select for an onboard 2MB Flash chip.
-It is unused by the driver and is not fitted to all display models.
+It is unused by the driver and the chip is not fitted to all display models.

 The TFT driver tft.py uses pin Y3 and timer 4 for backlight brightness control.
 Pin 19 can be linked to 3.3V if full brightness is always required.
 It also uses pin Y4 for power control: with suitable hardware this enables power to be conserved by powering the display down when not in use.